chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     light-src="ReagentsDMP.png"
 >}}

-Often times, Dess Martin Oxidation is always performed with DMP and some kind of a solvent.
+Often times, Dess Martin Oxidation is always performed with DMP and a solvent.
 Usually DCM is preferred due to its high solubility in DMP.
+This applies to both primary and secondary alcohol oxidations.

+#### Reagent Variations Reminder

+Once again different variations on how DMP is written out may be encountered.
+The -OAc group (Acetoxy) is a functional group you've seen before.
+The two Dess-Martin Periodinanes are the same, simply written in shortform and with different rings.

+{{<figure-dynamic-toggle
+    dark-src="shortformd.png"
+    light-src="shortforml.png"
+    title="Variations of the Dess-Martin Periodinane"
+    caption="Note: The Acetoxy group has been shortened.
+However an image reference has been provided to show what it looks like."
+    >}}

+{{<figure-dynamic-toggle
+    dark-src="dmpd.png"
+    light-src="dmpl.png"
+    title="Acetoxy group highlighted in the full-form version of DMP alongside the hypervalent Iodine centre" caption="Note: The Acetoxy group has been shortened.
+However an image reference has been provided to show what it looks like."
+    >}}

 ### Identify the Key Features of the Compound